Same Sex Partnership Breakup

 When can I get a civil partnership dissolved?

-There is a bar to dissolving the Civil Partnership within the first year, but beyond that point, if you have reached the conclusion that the relationship with your civil partner has broken down irretrievably then you can apply to court for a dissolution of the civil partnership.
+There is a bar to dissolving the Civil Partnership within the first year, but beyond that point, if you have reached the conclusion that the relationship with your civil partner is at an end then you can apply to court for a dissolution of the civil partnership.
+You will need your original civil partnership certificate or a certified copy of the same.

 How long does it take to dissolve a civil partnership?